MarrieK99/MarrieK99/README.md

 ### Exploring a Diverse Tech Stack 🛠️

 I'm on an exciting journey to expand my skills and explore a diverse range of tools and technologies.
-Here's what I've been working on:
+Here's what I've been working on:🌱

 - ![Bash](https://img.shields.io/badge/-Bash-4EAA25?style=for-the-badge&logo=gnu-bash&logoColor=white) **Shell Scripting**: Building automation and efficiency with Bash scripting.